 Believe it or not, the car on the left is red.[/caption]

 LED light fixtures are designed specifically to last.
-Since LED lights operate with what's known as solid state lighting, a lot less heat generates from the light source (as opposed to sodium-vapor methods).
-If you need a demonstration, check out Cree's video on how a chocolate bunny melts under an incandescent light.
-Of course we're dealing with much larger fixtures when it comes to outdoor lighting, but it's nice to know that LEDs are built for longevity because they produce significantly less heat than other lighting technologies.
+Since LED lights operate with what's known as solid-state lighting, a lot less heat generates from the light source (as opposed to sodium-vapor methods).
+If you need a demonstration, check out Cree's video on how a chocolate bunny melts under incandescent light.
+Of course, we're dealing with much larger fixtures when it comes to outdoor lighting, but it's nice to know that LEDs are built for longevity because they produce significantly less heat than other lighting technologies.
 LEDs can potentially last over 100,000 hours.
 That's over 11 years.
 Some cars don't last that long.

 Signed into law in 2007, the Energy Independence and Security Act established an efficiency standard for lighting, stating that bulbs and fixtures on the market needed to utilize 25% less energy.
 Thankfully, LED lights at this time were well on their way to being affordable and viable for use in public areas under this standard.
 LED lights today are approximately 80% more efficient than most other lighting technologies!
 Since they're much more efficient, less energy is required to produce the same amount of light, costing less.
 It's a literal win with LEDs and energy efficiency, which is why we pair them with our solar powered outdoor lights.

-Bottom line, we've done the research to determine the best LED lights on the market for use in our solar lights.
+The bottom line, we've done the research to determine the best LED lights on the market for use in our solar lights.
 The trifecta of success--efficient, color accurate, and long-lasting--is perfect for use in solar lighting fixtures wherever lighting is needed in parking lots, parks, streets, pathways, or other places.

 Greenshine New Energy has been in the solar lighting business since 2007, and every year we've seen improvements to light efficiency, solar technology, and significant price drops for both--panel installation prices have dropped over 50% in the past decade!
 Our crack team of engineers can design a solar outdoor lighting system to fit your lighting needs and budget.
 We've saved companies hundreds of thousands of dollars via lighting solutions that save on energy usage, trenching, and wiring.
 Contact us for a professional consultation and see how we can save you green by using green energy.